Perseus: A Simple and Optimal High-Order Method for Variational Inequalities: A Regularized High-Order Model and Algorithm

 For the case of $p=1$, we have $\nabla F_{v_{k+1}}(x) = 5L \cdot I_{d \times d} \succeq 0_{d \times d}$ for all $x \in \br^d$ where $I_{d \times d} \in \br^{d \times d}$ is an identity matrix.
 Thus, the VI in Eq.~\eqref{def:subproblem} is $5L$-strongly monotone.
 For the case of $p \geq 2$, we have

 Since the original VI is $p^\textnormal{th}$-order $L$-smooth, we obtain from~\citet[Eq.~(7)]{Jiang-2022-Generalized} that

 This implies that

 where the second inequality holds since the original VI is monotone.
 Thus, the VI in Eq.~\eqref{def:subproblem} is monotone and $4L$-relatively strongly monotone with respect to the reference function $h(x) = \tfrac{1}{p!}\|x - v_{k+1}\|^p$ (see~\citet{Nesterov-2021-Implementable} for the precise definition).
 Putting these pieces together yields the desired result.
-From a computational viewpoint, we can use the methods in~\citet{Dang-2015-Convergence} to compute $x_{k+1} \in \XCal$ satisfying the following approximation condition:
+From a computational viewpoint, we can use the generalized mirror-prox method in~\citet{Titov-2022-Some} to compute $x_{k+1} \in \XCal$ satisfying the following approximation condition:

-Therefore, the solution of the subproblem in our framework is computationally tractable for the monotone setting.
+Thus, the solution of the subproblem in our framework is computationally tractable for the monotone setting.
+Other efficient solvers have been developed for the case of $p = 2$ and $\XCal = \br^d$ in the context of optimization~\citep{Grapiglia-2021-Inexact} and minimax optimization~\citep{Huang-2022-Cubic,Adil-2022-Optimal,Lin-2022-Explicit} and were shown to be efficient in practice.
+However, it is worth mentioning that the subproblem solution method in our approach is different from that in existing line-search-based methods~\citep{Bullins-2022-Higher,Lin-2023-Monotone,Jiang-2022-Generalized}, and their per-iteration computational costs can not be directly compared.
+It remains an open challenge to develop a systematic benchmarking for these methods.

 In the nonmonotone setting, the VI in Eq.~\eqref{def:subproblem} is not necessarily monotone and computing a solution $x_{k+1}$ satisfying Eq.~\eqref{condition:approximation} is intractable in general~\citep{Daskalakis-2021-Complexity}.
-However, $F_{v_{k+1}}$ is defined as the sum of a high-order polynomial and a regularization term, and this special structure might lend itself to efficient numerical methods.
+However, $F_{v_{k+1}}$ is defined as the sum of a polynomial and a regularization term, and this special structure might lend itself to efficient numerical methods.
+For example, we consider the optimization setting where $F = \nabla f$ for a nonconvex function $f: \br^d \rightarrow \br$ with a Lipschitz second-order derivative, $\XCal = \br^d$ and $p = 2$.
+Solving the VI in Eq.~\eqref{def:subproblem} is equivalent to solving cubic regularization subproblems in unconstrained optimization: finding a global solution of the regularized polynomial in the following form of

+The above optimization problem is nonconvex but can be solved approximately in a provably efficient manner.
+Examples of cubic regularization solvers include some generalized conjugate gradient methods with the Lanczos process~\citep{Gould-1999-Solving,Gould-2010-Solving} and a simple variant of gradient descent~\citep{Carmon-2019-Gradient}.
+A recent textbook of~\citet{Cartis-2022-Evaluation} provides a detailed discussion of the existing techniques.
+The generalization of these techniques to handle the VI in Eq.~\eqref{def:subproblem} is challenging, however, and beyond the scope of this paper.

 \paragraph{Comments on adaptive strategies.} Our adaptive strategy for updating $\lambda_{k+1}$ was inspired by an in-depth consideration of the reason a nontrivial binary search procedure is needed in existing $p^{\textnormal{th}}$-order methods.
 These methods compute a pair, $\lambda_{k+1} > 0, x_{k+1} \in \XCal$, that (approximately) solve the $x$-subproblem that contains $\lambda$ and the $\lambda$-subproblem that contains $x$.
 In particular, the conditions can be written as follows: